-History at this school as a whole, offers various different types of learning at different levels and in a wide range of subject areas.
+History at this school as a whole, offers various different approaches to learning, at different levels and in a wide range of subject areas.
 The Burnham Grammar School History department is unusual in offering a comparatively wide range of periods for study.
-Courses and topics vary from general overviews at one extreme such as the Cold war in Year 10, to in-depth studies at the other such as the development of the French Nation State during the 16th Century in Year 13.
+Courses and topics vary from general overviews at one extreme such as the Cold war in Year 8, to in-depth studies at the other, such as the development of the French Nation State during the 16th Century in Year 13.
 The former encourages understanding of historical process, with its mix of continuity and change; the latter develops the analysis of documents and other material, developing research methods.

 What we study at Burnham Grammar School:

-Although studying medieval and early modern history (16th and 17th centuries) may be new to many people, the current history sets can assure you that they are enjoying learning about these topics.
+The current curriculum at A Level ranges from the 16th to the 19th Century.
 There is a focus on the development of essay skills.
-However, there are a range of different question types some of which do not require a response beyond two A4 pages, whilst others are rather longer.
-There are also document questions and a piece of coursework of between 3,000 and 4,000 words.
+However, there are a range of different question types, some of which do not require a response beyond two A4 pages, whilst others are rather longer.
+There are also document questions and a piece of coursework of between 4000 and 4500 words.
 The Exam Board is OCR.

 Scheme of Assessment

-The exams will assess your ability to write judgemental essays which reach a clear and supported conclusion, your ability to evaluate source material and to place it in the context of your wider knowledge of the period, your ability to analyse change and continuity across a period of at least a hundred years, detecting patterns in that period and reaching a substantiated judgement in terms of the question, and your ability to evaluate different historians’ interpretations of an historical question or problem.
+The exams will assess your ability to write judgmental essays which reach a clear and supported conclusion, your ability to evaluate source material and to place it in the context of your wider knowledge of the period.
+You will also need to develop the ability to analyse change and continuity across a period of at least a hundred years, detecting patterns in that period and reaching a substantiated judgement in terms of the question.
+This will be in combination with an ability to evaluate different historians’ interpretations of an historical question or problem.
 The coursework will assess your independent learning: your ability to investigate a topic, to evaluate the ideas and material you research for it and to write 3-4,000 words of analysis, explanation, evaluation and judgement on the topic.